technically-tracy/deno-mondaycom-create-board/README.md

 ### Install the Slack CLI

-To use this sample, you first need to install and configure the Slack CLI.
+To use this sample, you must first install and configure the Slack CLI.
 Step-by-step instructions can be found in our [Quickstart Guide](https://api.slack.com/future/quickstart).